anders-s-olsen/PCMM/README.md

 # Phase Coherence Mixture Modeling (PCMM)

-**PCMM** is a Python-based toolbox designed to facilitate multivariate mixture modeling for dynamic phase coherence analysis in functional brain imaging and beyond.
-This repository provides implementations of statistical models, including the **Complex Angular Central Gaussian (ACG)** distribution, tailored for analyzing both synthetic and real datasets.
-The framework offers tools for robust probabilistic clustering and Hidden Markov modeling (HMM) of complex-valued phase coherence data.
+**PCMM** is a Python-based toolbox designed to facilitate multivariate mixture modeling for multivariate dynamic phase coherence in functional brain imaging and beyond.
+This repository provides implementations of clustering using several statistical models, including the **Complex Angular Central Gaussian (ACG)** distribution, as well as analyses for both synthetic and real datasets pertaining to our paper [Uncovering dynamic human brain phase coherence networks](https://www.biorxiv.org/content/10.1101/2024.11.15.623830v1).

 ## Table of Contents
 1. [Setup Instructions](#setup-instructions)